Friday, June 20, 2025

 Hi!
 Your friendly local "gender ideology extremist" here, who isn't trans because there is no such thing as a trans person, you see.
 According to the new federal policy, recognizing trans people in their lived genders is "invalidating the true and biological category of 'woman,'” endangering them and "replacing longstanding, cherished legal rights and values with an identity-based, inchoate social concept!"
 Therefore, by executive order, the federal government has declared it will not recognize any change of legal sex, in order to protect women’s rights.

-Ha, those cherished rights in the Equal Rights Amendment the new administration won't recognize?
+Ha, those cherished rights in the Equal Rights Amendment the new administration also won't recognize?

 Yesterday as promised, immediately after being inaugurated, the president followed the Steve Bannon Principle of "flooding the zone with sh*t."
 We all knew it was coming.
 He signed executive orders declaring he will send troops to the border, and ignore the Constitution by invalidating birthright citizenship.
 Orders withdrawing the U.S. from the World Health Organization and the Paris Climate Accords, making us a rogue nation promoting pandemics and climate crisis.
 Pardoning the1600 convicted criminals who invaded the US Capitol four years ago.
 Strangling the IRS so it can't stop the ultrawealthy from cheating on their taxes.
 Declaring inclusion to be exclusion and equity to be discrimination.
 The list goes on!
 (Of course, the president wrote none of these orders.
 They were handed to him tied with a bow, in the form of the ultra-reactionary Project 2025, which he claimed never to have heard of while campaigning.)